Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Introduction

 The paper is organized as follows.
 In Section \ref{Numerical integration}, we prove the asymptotic order of $\Int_n\big(\BWpgamma\big)$ and construct asymptotically optimal quadratures.
-Section \ref{Approximation} is devoted to prove the asymptotic order of linear $n$-widths $\lambda_n$ and Kolmogorov $n$-widths $d_n$ for the cases $q < p$ and $q=p=2$ and construct asymptotically optimal linear approximations.
+Section \ref{Approximation} is devoted to the proof of the asymptotic order of linear $n$-widths $\lambda_n$ and Kolmogorov $n$-widths $d_n$ for the cases $q < p$ and $q=p=2$ and the construction of asymptotically optimal linear approximations.
 In this section we also give asymptotic order of sampling $n$-widths for the cases $q=2 < p$ and $q=p=2$.
-In Section \ref{Sec-4} we illustrate our integration nodes in comparison with those used in \cite{DILP18} and give a numerical test for the results obtained in Section \ref{Numerical integration}. \\
+In Section \ref{Sec-4}, we illustrate our integration nodes in comparison with those used in \cite{DILP18} and give a numerical test for the results obtained in Section \ref{Numerical integration}. \\